Who are you and what do you study ?

 What is your favourite thing about your course?

 The opportunity to specialise in Shakespeare!
 There are lots of opportunities to visit the RSC and to work with the staff at the Shakespeare Institute.
 Within the department there are also a lot of specialist academics so there is plenty of opportunities for whatever area you are interested in!

 What did you find difficult when you first started studying at the University and how did you overcome it?

 I think the most difficult thing is transitioning from sixth form to university.
 Part of this is learning to live on your own and managing your own time.
 The work suddenly becomes more self-directed and you work on your own schedule.

 However, there is always support available whenever you need to speak to someone.
 The freedom of university work is exciting though, it gives you the opportunity to explore specific literature and concepts that you’re interested in.

 What is your favourite module?

-Do you have any advice or top tips for anyone wishing to study History at UoB?
-Why would someone study a History degree?
+Do you have any top tips for anyone wishing to study English with Shakespeare Studies at the University of Birmingham?